arup-group/spark-data-lake/README.md

 # Analytics data lake

 This project builds a data pipeline for ETL of song and songplay data for building a data lake.
 The data pipeline extracts data from Amazon S3, processes it using Spark, and loads the data back into Amazon S3 as a set of parquet files.
-This will allow Sparkify's analytics team to continue finding insights in what songs their users are listening to.
+This will allow an analytics team to continue finding insights in what songs their users are listening to.

 ## Database Schema Design
 The data lake is designed to follow a star schema, optimized for queries on song play analysis for analytics.
 It includes the following tables and attributes: